eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ## iceoryx library build

-The iceoryx build consists of several libraries which have dependencies to each other.
+The iceoryx build consists of several libraries which have dependencies on each other.
 The goal is to have self-encapsulated library packages available where the end-user can easily find it with the CMake command `find-package(...)`.
 In the default case, the iceoryx libraries are installed by `make install` into `/usr/lib` which requires root access.
-As alternative you can install the libs into a custom folder by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.
+As an alternative you can install the libs into a custom folder by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.

 As a starting point for the CMake build, iceoryx_meta collects all libraries (utils, posh etc.) and extensions (binding_c, dds) together.
 The provided build script `iceoryx_build_test.sh` in the `tools` folder uses iceoryx_meta.